Scalability in a digital project illustration.

 Balancers

-Load balancers are used to increase the efficiency of traffic distribution.
 When the number of requests per minute grows, balancers redirect them to numerous nodes.
-It will facilitate the routing traffic between users and servers.
+It will facilitate the routing of traffic between users and servers.

 Queues